cmotc/vaLAIR/README.md

 the first tag, the name, should be unique for things you want to refer to specifically, and the remaining tags could be non-unique.
 For more example configuration files, see the [art repository](https://github.com/cmotc/lairart).

+###Dynamic(Lua) Configuration

+Dynamic configuration is only enabled for the Maps at this time.

+Dynamic Map configuration is done by using Lua to define what actions the game takes to generate effects in a particular set of circumstances.
+The maps inform the Lua virtual machine of what the state of the map is while the map is being generated, and this information can be used to control how the generation proceeds.
+They're fully functioning Lua scripts and can do everything Lua can do, but they are only run once when the game is initialized.
+The interface is a work in progress right now.
+Please see [LUA.md](https://github.com/cmotc/valair/lua.md)

 How it works
 ------------